dylanavery720/calendar/README.md

 ## usage

-To fire up the application just clone down this repo, then `cd calendar`, and `open index.html`.
+To fire up the application just clone down this repo, then `npm install`, and `npm start`.
+Then head over to `http://localhost:8080/webpack-dev-server/` and check out the calendar!

 ![screenshot](http://i.imgur.com/I2IogJm.png)